noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - routes internet gateway traffic to specific subnets
   - is always connected to a VPC, some type of gateway, and one/more subnets via its route destination configuration
 - route: can be applied at the VPC or subnet level
+  - When the CIDR blocks for route table routes overlap, the more specific (smaller range) CIDR block takes priority
 - main route table: created with a VPC; allows all traffic between subnets in a vpc
   - cannot be deleted from the route table
   - implicitly used by all subnets without an explicit route table association